rburch/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 **External JavaScripts:** Here you can add external JS files from the file system.

-**Own JavaScript code:** Here you can add your own JavaScript code, which will be displayed at the end of the page.
+**Custom JavaScript code:** Here you can add your own JavaScript code, which will be displayed at the end of the page.

 ## jQuery

-**Load jQuery:** Add the jQuery library to the layout.
+**Include jQuery:** Add the jQuery library to the layout.

 **jQuery templates:** Here you can select one or more jQuery templates.